Development of Minecraft: Java Edition: 1.7: "The Update that Changed the World"

 The Update that Changed the World was released on 25 October 2013.
 The update overhauled the world generation, adding 11 new biomes such as savannas, mesas, extreme hills and various forests, along with terrain features such as packed ice, podzol and red sand.
 The "amplified" world type was introduced, featuring extreme terrain.
 Additionally, new types of fish and item frames were added.

 1.8: "Bountiful Update"

 The Bountiful update released on 2 September 2014.
 It added the Ocean Monument alongside a new boss called the Elder Guardian, as well as rabbits, bouncy slime blocks, customizable banners and a new female default character skin, Alex.
 A new world type was added that allowed full customization of terrain features and structure generation.
 The update also updated item enchanting and repairing.

+Acquisition by Microsoft (2014–2023)

-Following Microsoft's aquisition of Mojang AB and Persson's subsequent departure from the company, no new major updates were released until February 2016.
+Following Microsoft's acquisition of Mojang AB and Persson's subsequent departure from the company, no new major updates were released until February 2016.